nikhilgoenkatech/DynatraceCollector-Prometheus/README.md

 **Purpose**
-Manifests to achieves consistent sharding of Prometheus metrics across the StatefulSet pods using Dynatrace Collector.
+Manifests to achieve consistent sharding of Prometheus metrics across the StatefulSet pods using Dynatrace Collector.

 Using Shard is recommended to achieve the outcomes:
 1. Each metric is consistently assigned to a specific pod based on its address.